Labor and Delivery (OB) Services Temporarily Closed Effective April 1, 2025 Until Further Notice

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

-1. Right to request restrictions: You have the right to ask for restrictions on the ways in which HCH uses and/or discloses your Health Information beyond those imposed by law, including the right to request that HCH not disclose your Health Information to your health plan for services for which you paid out-of-pocket in full, provided that such disclosure is not necessary for your treatment.
-HCH will consider each request, but is not required to accept it, except for disclosures to your health plan for services paid out-of-pocket in full.
+1. Right to request restrictions.
+You have the right to ask for restrictions on the ways in which HCH uses and/or discloses your Health Information beyond those imposed by law.
+HCH will consider each request, but is not required to accept it, except for disclosures to your health plan for health care items or services for which you paid out-of-pocket in full, provided that such disclosure is not necessary for your treatment and is not otherwise required by law.

 To exercise any of your rights please contact HCH in writing at: